Skip to content

 (615) 244-9552

-Robert’s Western World is where the music scene and foodie culture collide in perfect harmony.
+Robert’s Western World is a pillar of the Broadway scene where the music scene and foodie culture collide in perfect harmony.
 The Honky Tonk Grill at Robert’s is famed for its burgers, sandwiches, wings, fries, onion rings, and fried pickle spears.
 There’s also the world-famous fried bologna sandwich that’s meant to be washed down with a moon pie and cold beer.
 Robert’s list of premium and domestic beers hits just right regardless of what you order.
 The stage is alive every night of the week with up-and-coming performers from the Nashville music scene.
 Keep in mind that this restaurant goes from an all-ages eatery to 21 and over after 6 p.m. nightly.

 Bourbon Street Blues & Boogie Bar